 Job Injury Attorneys Representing Employees Throughout New Jersey

 Strains and sprains are some of the most common workplace injuries and are often caused by repetitive movements.
 Strains and sprains are not life-threatening injuries, but they still can cause significant pain and may impair a person’s ability to work.
 As a result, anyone who has suffered a strain or sprain in the workplace should speak to an attorney regarding whether he or she can recover medical and income benefits.
-If you suffered an injury in the workplace, the diligent New Jersey work injury lawyers at the Law Offices of Jonathan F. Marshall will gather the evidence needed to establish the work-related nature of your injury, and we will zealously pursue any benefits that you may be owed.
+If you suffered an injury in the workplace, the diligent New Jersey work injury lawyers at New Jersey Workers Compensation Lawyer of The Law Offices of Jonathan F. Marshall will gather the evidence needed to establish the work-related nature of your injury, and we will zealously pursue any benefits that you may be owed.

 Understanding Strains And Sprains

 A strain occurs when a tendon or muscle is worked or stretched excessively.
 Sprains happen when a ligament that is connected to a joint is injured or stretched but does not tear or become dislocated.
 Strains and sprains can be caused by repetitive motions that place stress on muscles or joints, and they can also be caused by sudden injuries, such as a slip or trip-and-fall accident.
 Generally, people are more likely to suffer sprains in their knees, ankles, and wrists, while shoulders, hamstrings, and backs are areas where people often suffer strains.
 Sprains and strains are generally treated with noninvasive treatment, such as rest, physical therapy and assistive devices, but they can take a long time to heal.

 Proving That A Strain Or Sprain Is Work-Related